HUIXIN-TW/BrewChatApp/README.md

 - Chatbot (Backend): BrewChat incorporates the Eliza Chatbot as part of the backend functionality.
 The Eliza Chatbot, implemented using the Natural Language Toolkit (NLTK), enables chat-based conversations with users.
 It processes user input, performs natural language processing, generates appropriate responses, and communicates with the client-side interface.

 - Database: BrewChat utilizes the SQLAlchemy database framework to interact with the SQLite database.
 The SQLite database stores user information, conversation pairings, and relevant chat logs.
-SQLAlchemy provides an Object-Relational Mapping (ORM) tool, simplifying database operations within the application
+SQLAlchemy provides an Object-Relational Mapping (ORM) tool, simplifying database operations within the application.

 The BrewChat web application combines Flask, SocketIO, and SQLAlchemy for smooth real-time communication in the chat feature.
 Additionally, the integration of the Eliza chatbot enhances user engagement, replicating the serendipity of coffee shop encounters.